ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Creating a vApp Network for VMware Solutions Shared
 {: #shared_vcd-ops-guide-vapp-network}

 If not already completed, create a vApp containing at least two VMs.
-For more information, see [Working with vApps](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-AC48FB5E-4ADC-4835-AACE-B949B297A147.html){: external}.
+For more information, see [Working with vApps](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-for-Service-Providers-101-archive.zip){: external}.

 1. From the tenant portal, click the **Menu** icon at the upper left of the page and select **Data Centers**.
-2. From the main page under **Virtual Data Center**, click the virtual data center where you would like to create the vApp network.
+2. From the main page under **Virtual Data Center**, click the virtual data center where you want to create the vApp network.
 3. In the left pane under **Compute**, click **vApps**.
-4. Click **Details** on the vApp you would like to add a vApp network to.
+4. Click **Details** on the vApp that you want to add a vApp network to.
 5. Click the **Network** tab, and click **New** in the **vApp Fencing** section.
 6. Select **vApp Network**.
 7. Complete the **Name** and **Gateway CIDR** fields.
 For example, `Web` and `192.168.33.1/24`.